Contact Information as an Asset

 To some businesses, gathering contact information is an afterthought.
 During a sale, customer data is captured and stored away on a server only to be dragged out if it’s needed for customer service.
 Maybe it’s used to send along offers and updates, but, by and large, it’s of secondary importance.

-This problem can be addressed by using a phone validation service, which removes disconnected numbers from your data.
-When organizations know they can trust their data to be accurate, their communication improves, their business intelligence improves and their performance improves.
+This problem can be addressed using a phone validation service, which removes disconnected numbers from your data.
+When organizations know they can trust their data to be accurate, their communication improves, business intelligence improves, and performance improves.

 Reliance on Data